vtog/labGuides/source/env/rhel-default-install.rst

       sudo systemctl enable --now libvirtd

-   .. attention:: You'll need to configure firewalld to allow external traffic
+   .. attention:: Depending on your network configuration you may need to
-      to connect to the virtual network via the host.
+      configure firewalld to allow external traffic to connect to the virtual network via the host.
 The following firewall-cmd's allow the virtual network to access port 53 and any external host access to the virtual network.
+I made the necessary changes to my network router and no longer need these changes.

       .. code-block:: bash